inmbolmie/elfacun/MANUAL.md

 On V2 modules you can enable power from board installing a jumper clearly marked on the user-accesible side of the PCB.

 On V1 modules follow the instructions [here](./BROCOLI.md#using-brocoli-with-v1-modules)

+_"DGT", "Millennium", "Mephisto" and "Chessnut" are trademarks of their respective owners.
+All the trademarks are used nominatively to indicate compatibility, and do not indicate affiliation to or endorsement by the trademark owners._